Instructions for Applicants

 Please be aware that each program has a specific application deadline.
 Most programs admit students for the fall semester only, however a few programs allow spring or summer session admissions.
 Please see the listing of graduate programs and their application deadlines for accepted terms of entry.

-Each offered admission is specific for the term stated in the admission letter.
-If you do not register for classes you must apply again in a subsequent semester.
+Each offer of admission is specific for the term stated in the admission letter.
+If you do not register for classes you must apply again in a subsequent semester; application materials that are submitted to this institution are kept on file for one year after the term for which you are applying.
 Contact your intended program for questions about deferrals of admission offers.

 Fellowship and Financial Aid Deadlines

 Most of the financial support available to graduate students is based within individual programs.
 In addition, a limited amount of financial support is available from The Graduate School and is based upon nominations from individual programs.
-In order to allow sufficient time for your program to nominate you for Graduate School fellowships, your application should be received before December 11.
+In order to allow sufficient time for your program to nominate you for Graduate School fellowships, we recommend that your application be submitted by December 12, 2023.

 The University awards loans and Tuition Enhancement Grants to graduate students who qualify, based on information provided in the FAFSA (Free Application for Federal Student Aid) form due March 1.
 For more information, please visit the Office of Scholarships and Student Aid.